MixtrainDocsBlog

 Constructor

 Creates a reference to an existing dataset on the platform.
-This is a lazy operation - no API call is made until you access data.
+This is a lazy reference, no API call is made until you access data or schema.

 ParameterTypeDescription